Birth injury and compensation claims

 - Low blood sugar levels

-While these deaths can happen in healthy babies for unknown causes, some birth injuries can cause stillbirth or neonatal death, such as:
+While these deaths can happen in healthy babies for unknown causes, some stillbirths or neonatal deaths, are caused by:

 - Bleeding before or during labour